RithRasmeyKanann/tosnham-/README.md

-# Platera - Modern Restaurant Website
+# Tos Nham- Modern Restaurant Website

 A sleek, modern restaurant website built with HTML, Tailwind CSS, and vanilla JavaScript.
 Features a unique asymmetric layout with a floating cart drawer and horizontal dish scroll.